 The entity should amend the return to report additional income or reduce a previously claimed deduction.
 Such changes may result in additional tax due.
-Payment should be included with the amended return using an IT 1140 UPC payment coupon.
+Payment, including any statutory interest due, should be included with the amended return using an IT 1140 UPC payment coupon.

-Changes to The Federal Return
+Changes to the Federal Return